Youth to Sea

 - Must be a Canadian citizen, permanent resident, or person who has been granted refugee status in Canada.

-- Excursions and workshops take place in the Greater Vancouver Area so participants must be able to travel to the Lower Mainland regularly.
+- Excursions and workshops take place in the city’s main city centre, participants will be responsible to get to and from events.

 Youth to Sea has definitely been one of the best decisions I’ve made in my life.
 Our service project, Schooling Fish, has evolved me in making it easier for me to step outside my comfort zone.
 I also connected with many amazing people and made experiences that’ll last a lifetime

 Frequently Asked Questions